GMO Fruits and Vegetables On A Table

 Organic Food On A Table

-If you don’t want to be eating genetically modified foods, your best bet is to stay away from them by eating only organic food.
+If you don’t want to eat genetically modified foods, your best bet is to avoid them by eating only organic food.
 The organic label is a federal standard of how food is produced.
 It means the product can contain absolutely NO GMO ingredients.

-Not only is organic a federal standard for no GMO for crops, but this is also the standard for meat.
+Not only is organic a federal standard for crops that don’t contain GMOs, but it’s also the standard for meat.
 When you buy organic meat, the animals can only eat organically grown feed.

 In addition to not having GMOs, organic foods come with other benefits.
-They cannot be grown with synthetic chemicals or treated with irradiation.
+They can’t be grown with synthetic chemicals or treated with irradiation.

-This means organic is truly an all-natural food free from chemicals, additives, or genetically modified plants.
+This means organic is an all-natural food free from chemicals, additives, or genetically modified plants.

 Look for the Non-GMO Label

-You may have seen a label for non-GMO.
+You may have seen a label for non-GMO foods on store shelves.
 Although it says non-GMO, these foods can pass with this label if they have less than .09% genetically modified ingredients.
-This means that even with this label, the food can still be genetically modified.
+This means that the food can still be genetically modified even with this label.

 Grow Your Own

-The absolute best way to stay away from GMOs is to grow your own food!
+The best way to avoid GMOs is to grow your food!
+It’s all about the seeds.
+Once a plant has been made subject to GMO treatment, the seeds from that plant are GMO seeds that grow GMO crops.
 Here are some posts on how to grow things yourself:

 Additionally, check out our “What to Plant….” posts to find information on what to plant each month in each climate zone.